 gastrointestinal

-stromal tumors (GIST)
+stromal tumor (GIST)

 Think one step ahead